emdb-empiar/sfftk/docs/toolkit.rst

 Introduction
 ============

-sfftk is a set of utilities that facilitate creation, conversion and modification of Electron Microscopy Data Bank - Segmentation File Format (EMDB-SFF) files.
+sfftk is a set of utilities that facilitate creation, conversion and modification of `Electron Microscopy Data Bank - Segmentation File Format (EMDB-SFF) files <https://github.com/emdb-empiar/sfftk/tree/master/sfftk/test_data/sff>`_.
 EMDB-SFF is an open, community-driven file format to handle annotated segmentations and subtomogram averages that facilitates segmentation file interchange.
 It is predominantly written in Python with some functionality implemented as C-extensions for performance.
 It provides both a command-line suite of commands and a Python API.

 Audience
 --------